enoobis/short-video-creator/README.md

 | Combine Videos    | Combines all videos into one video and saves it to the `"video"` folder                                        |
 | Add Music to Video| Adds music from the `"music"` folder to videos from the `"video"` folder and saves them to the `"video-music"` folder |
 | Delete All        | Deletes everything from folders                                                                              |

-Save - Saves everything you have written in columns

-Upload - Loads everything if you have saved everything you wrote in the columns

 ![image](https://github.com/enoobis/short-video-creator/assets/62465404/2223e59a-27c4-4f5e-bfbb-ac32672a786a)